 - Close unnecessary toolbar/tray icons

-- Close all unecessary windows including Solution Explorer (use CTRL ALT L to show it)
+- Close all unecessary windows including Solution Explorer (use

 - Launch Visual Studio